github-aws-runners/terraform-aws-github-runner/docs/index.md

 ## Terraform main modules

 Currently we support two main modules.
-The `runners` module creates the provider-neutral control plane and selects an internal compute implementation with `provider_type`.
-The `multi-runner` module adds lane normalization, queues, and webhook routing so multiple runners can be created in one deployment.
-EC2 is the only Terraform-managed provider today; its child module owns EC2 compute and runner-instance permissions while the shared layer owns scale-up, scale-down, pool, retry, and Lambda roles. microVM, CodeBuild, and other providers are future work.
+The existing `runners` module remains the stable EC2 implementation, and the `multi-runner` module creates multiple runner lanes in one deployment.
+Stable `multi_runner_config` lanes continue to use the unchanged `runners` module.
+Experimental `multi_runner_config_v2` lanes use the new provider-oriented `runner-stack`, where the common control plane owns scale-up, scale-down, pool, retry, housekeeper, and Lambda roles while `compute-providers/ec2` owns EC2 resources and runner-instance permissions.
+EC2 is the only active Terraform-managed provider; microVM, CodeBuild, and other provider modules are future work.

 Both modules are built on top of the same base modules.
 When using the multi-runner module you can deploy different runners with only one deployment.